Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "Dude, I di’n’t program shit.
 SAM here’s flung together outta bits of other bots, some Watson tech, some Kwmbwrw universal interface, and a random number generator called Bob.
 Sharp as a rolling pin, but he’ll surprise ya.
 And he learns."

 "Well.
 We thought we’d run up ten Coltainers and hold a launch ceremony, probably a party, get very drunk…" Nadeau beamed.
-“I haven’t told Kirk and Vedreg yet, would you like the honors?
-I’ll even handle Vakno for you.”
+"I haven’t told Kirk and Vedreg yet, would you like the honors?
+I’ll even handle Vakno for you."

 "Dude."